ranuru/home/README.md

 # ranuru's Homepage

-A basic personal homepage template (credit to copilot) built with HTML and CSS.
+A basic homepage, mainly built to experiment with the GitHub Pages feature.